About the lab

 Every engagement opens with a deep-dive interview.
 Web scrape on top.
 Public voice-of-customer data layered in (reviews, comments, transcripts, support tickets).
 The combined substrate gets turned into a structured per-client knowledge set, then into an expert copywriting bot trained on that client's actual voice.

-Most agencies do not do this depth.
-Clients consistently report being impressed by the intake itself, before any copy ships.
 The work that follows is on-brand because the knowledge base is built from the client's own substrate, not adapted from a generic template.

 The codified practice